MicrosoftDocs/VBA-Docs/api/Publisher.EmailMergeEnvelope.To.md

 ## Remarks

 You must make certain that you assign the correct data-source field (the one that represents email addresses) to the **To** property.
-You can use the following line of code, which gets the value of the **Name** property of the **MailMergeDataField** object to which **To** is assigned, to ensure that you make the correct assignment.
+Use the following line of code, which gets the value of the **Name** property of the **MailMergeDataField** object to which **To** is assigned, to ensure that you make the correct assignment.

 ```vb
 Debug.Print ThisDocument.MailMerge.EmailMergeEnvelope.To.Name